Do you have a small business with an eCommerce store? Or if you regularly send packages, do you wonder about the cheapest way to ship?

-Not too close though.
+Don’t put the labels too close, though.
 Try and get them near the middle of the lower right quadrant of the front of the package.

 By taking the utmost care in your packaging of items you ship, you’ll help minimize damage even when careless employees are present.

-Getting the best deal on shipping isn’t solely about price.
-Take other factors into consideration as well.
+To be sure, getting the best deal on shipping isn’t solely about the price.
+Be careful to consider other factors as well.
 Sometimes it’s worth it to pay more if you’ll get better service.

 Other Ways to Save Money on Shipping

-Besides choosing a cost-efficient shipping service, there are other ways you can save money on shipping.
+Besides choosing the cheapest way to ship your package, there are other ways you can save money on shipping.
 Here are some ideas.

 Save Money by Reusing Shipping Boxes